cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

 ....but even more reason to make me think that it may have been their error to keep the enforcement that the MDS-result must be a euclidian space, when afterwards they have the additional step of using their rankings anyway! (...which btw brings me to the question what that does to distances?!)

 * We say we're dealing with POINTS but we're constantly doing cosine similarity, isn't the important difference between points and vectors that cosine would be relevant for vectors, but euclidian(/..) distance for points?!

+I had this in the algorithm-section before:
+* As all of these publications share Prof. Steven Schockaert as last author, it seems plausible that a) the latter ones are legit improvements upon the first, b) at least to a certain degree they can share code and data, c) this field of work is constrained to a small community, without any alternative implementations or substantial improvements from outside of it.
+* But Johannes said "I would either leave this part out, as it is implicitly clear from the first sentence or restructure/reformulate it.
+The way it is right now, it seems like a speculation on your part at least for b) and c).
+The small size of the community could be a point worth mentioning in the concluding remarks of your thesis."